Region Demographics, Culture and Armed Forces.

 The Grom-Guard - (Medium Infantry, 3) - The most formidable force of Greenvale is the Grom-Guards, a military force of well-trained and supplied soldiers established long ago by a prominent member of the Gromgard family.
 Though they occasionally deal with larger threats out in the wider nation of Greenvale, their primary purpose is the protection of the capital of Meadowsweet.
 While not quite on par with the elite troops of other nations they have nevertheless kept the city safe from many determined foes.

 Cultural Notes (Dusk Fairies): Dusk Fairies are the dark cousins of the twilight fairies that live with the elves.
 Seeing as their race was originally born from the influence of one of the dreaded Overlords, it is not surprising that evil permeates their society as surely as greed does that of the dwarves.
 In many ways the dusk fairies have often been likened to the succubi, and like them dusk fairies are a matriarchal culture.
 Males are more numerous in the society, at about a three-to-one ratio, but the females are invariable faster, stronger and more magically powerful and in any cluster of hatchlings the eldest sister will always have primacy over her siblings.
-The males are about the height of a normal human and often perform duties akin to those of drones or warriors in the society, while the females are at least a head taller and always occupy positions of power, in either military, secular or spiritual positions, with authority equalling martial and magical power.

 While the fairies are more than fearsome enough for anyone entering the forest in and off themselves, the thing that makes them feared is their slave taking.
 Almost two thirds of the prey of any slaver in Greenvale, and sometimes even beyond, will end up in the hands of these fairies, and they are not above refilling their slave stock on their own as well.